Home ✧ About ✧ Sitemap ✧ Neighbors ✧ Guestbook

-Also, it’s good to know that this stuff is generally meant to be made together!
-Of course, you don’t have to, but it can be kind of helpful because it allows you to coordinate dishes.
-For example, if you’re making okra and daal, you can just take & prepare one onion and split it in half between the two.
+It’s also good to know that this stuff is generally meant to be made together!
+You don’t have to, but it allows you to coordinate dishes and make things easier, just taking & preparing one onion and splitting it in half between an okra and daal recipe.

-These recipes can take some time– it’ll probably be a little worse, but it’s okay to take shortcuts.
-These are surprisingly healthy meals and very helpful if you choose to mass cook a ton of a dish or two for a week or two so you can have something if you ever don’t feel like cooking.
-To be honest, they do taste a little worse that way– it’s always nicer to have one small, hot, fresh portion of Indian food, and that’s kind of what these recipes were designed for, but it’s always pretty good no matter what.
-We usually make rice, chana masala, and either palak paneer or aloo gobi.
+These recipes can take some time– it’s okay to take shortcuts.
+They're surprisingly healthy meals and work great for mass cooking a week or two of a dish.
+To be honest, it does taste a bit worse that way– it’s always nicer to have one small, hot, fresh portion of Indian food– but it’s always good, regardless.

 Honestly not super sure how many servings this makes.
 Maybe 15 parathas?